sharwari09/cmpe202/README.md

 - Two Quarter Gumball Machine: Accepts only Quarters.
 Ejects one Gumball once amount is 2 Quarters are accepted(50 cents amount is reached).

 - Slot Gumball Machine: Accepts Nickels, Dimes and Quarters.
-Ejects one Gumball once amount 50 cents amount is reached.
+Ejects one Gumball once 50 cents amount is reached.